-A five-time Emmy Award winner, Gary designs media for corporate and non-profit clients, government agencies as well as public sector amendments and referendums.
+A ten-time Emmy Award winner, Gary designs media for corporate and non-profit clients, government agencies as well as public sector amendments and referendums.
 He has directed the design and marketing for more than 200 local, state and federal campaigns.
 He has been awarded The Silver Medal by The American Advertising Federation for lifetime achievement in Advertising.

 After eight years as a host and producer on public television, Gary was elected to the Leon County Commission in 1986.
 During his dozen years in public office he served twice as Commission Chairman and six years as Chairman of the Tourist Development Council.